hongboni/ansible-secure-centos7/README.md

 Run the 'securehost' playbook against a list of hosts as defined in file ./hosts

-Before running next script, you need to make sure that you can log into the remote root without password using ssh keys.
+Before running next script, you need to make sure that you can log into the remote host as the root user without password using ssh keys.